 The cays are located south of La Parguera; there are 30 or so cays but the most famous of these is Caracoles.
 Surrounded by shallow waters the cay seems to form a natural pool in the middle of the ocean and the only accesses to these beautiful cays are via boat.
 The canals are teaming with tropical fish due to the constant flow of fresh filtered water that emanates from the mangroves.
 Medialuna Key is known for the herds of friendly manatees that visit its waters from time to time; seaturtles and dolphins are also frequent visitors of the area.
 Mata de la Gata, Enrique, Májimo, Collado, Laurel and San Cristóbal are the largest of the cays.
 Frequented by local and international tourists as well as Parguereños themselves these cays provide fantastic snorkeling.
 Of all the cays only Enrique, Medialuna and Májimo are suitable for camping.
 Isla Cuevas may be full of monkeys; we advice caution if you plan to come ashore.
 Be prepared to spend the night under a star filled sky surrounded by the Milkyway and shooting stars crossing the heavens and falling in the sea or fading in to the night.

 La Parguera was founded in the first quarter of the XIX century by fishermen from Guánica and Cabo Rojo, two adjacent municipalities.
-Towards the beginning of the XXth century a group of determined families began populating what later would become la Parguera.
-Among those families were the Cancel, Quiñonez, Rosado, Ramos, Fabiani, Lagarde, Irizarry, Pagán, Hernández, López, Pancorbo and Piñero.
+Families began populating the area, among those families were the Cancel, Quiñonez, Rosado, Ramos, Fabiani, Lagarde, Irizarry, Pagán, Hernández, López, Pancorbo, and Piñero.
 The tourism industry was begun by the Cancel and Quiñonez families; Luis Irizarry Cancel built the first fishery in the village.
 Don Segundo “Gundo” Hernández built a small float at the “varadero” for the local fishermen.
 By 1945 the village was inhabited by 24 fishermen families from the neighboring barrios, growth was right around the corner, for better or worse.
 Till this day many of the original founding families reside here at La Parguera, some in the same lots allocated many years ago others have become the Parguera power house families owning many of the local businesses.